tatsuya/simple-search-engine/README.md

-# search-engine
+# simple-search-engine

-Minimalist search engine written with Node.
+Minimalist search engine, tf-idf text retrieval with an inverted index, written with Node.

 ## Installation